antoniocarrion11/GekkoBot/README.md

 - [x] Get an Api key
 - [ ] Use diagrams to identify data and components of the project
 - [ ] Properly accept and return data to the user
+- [ ] Handle error responses from the api
 - [ ] Get percentages and stats from the compiled data
 - [ ] Create a database
 - [ ] Create database entities and methods